Personal tools

 • "...If it's good enough for Google..."
 Ubuntu is at work every day on thousands of desktops and laptops at Google Inc. Ubuntu is their choice of enterprise desktop OS on the strength of superior security and function.

-• Increasingly, large corporate and business users are claiming the advantage of the free desktop with Ubuntu.
-For example in 2010 and 2011 Ubuntu shipped pre-installed on $7.5 billion worth of notebook and desktop hardware, mostly to business users in Asian countries.
-Then there is German insurance company LVM Insurance, who have Ubuntu deployed on over 10,000 desktops; Consultancy firm CapGemini who are rolling Ubuntu out on 10,000 desktop in the next 2 years; Google, who have 10,000 Ubuntu-based desktops and laptops in use; and the Ministry of Defense in The Netherlands, who are using an Ubuntu-based client across a staggering 40,000 desktops.
+• Increasingly, multiple large corporate and serious business "enterprise users" are claiming the advantage of the free desktop with Ubuntu.
+Then there is German insurance company LVM Insurance, who have Ubuntu deployed on over 10,000 desktops; the global business consultancy firm CapGemini deploying an Ubuntu solution for thousands of clients; Google, who have 10,000 Ubuntu-based desktops and laptops in use; and the Ministry of Defense in The Netherlands, who are using an Ubuntu-based client across a staggering 40,000 desktops.
+The municipal administration of the City of Munich in Germany has switched over 16 000 workstations to a custom modified version of Ubuntu some time ago and has saved tens of millions in license fees.
+Ubuntu is also big in Asia, with a dedicated Chinese version very popular and widely deployed.
 By running a free Linux desktop, the savings in software license fees and the gains in security for these enterprise users are significant.
 Ubuntu delivers these advantages in a convenient and user friendly package, that makes sense for smaller offices too.

 • With 20 million users around the globe in 140 countries and in 80 languages, Ubuntu is well supported by an active community.
 If you get stuck, a quick look at the Ubuntu Forums, or a Google search, answers just about all questions, and if not, well, that is what _we_ are here for!